 Alternatively, why not take a cruise along the Loch?

-Don’t forget to keep an eye out for the Loch’s famous alleged resident – Nessie!
+Don’t forget to keep an eye out for the most famous alleged resident of Loch Ness – Nessie!

 Read more | Loch Ness cruise